Overview of Urinary Tract Infections

 Can drinking cranberry juice completely prevent urinary tract infections?

-Can I continue having sexual intercourse during treatment?
+Can I continue sexual activity during treatment?

 Urinary Tract Infection